edmundnwl/BACC-2023/README.md

 # Micron NUS-ISE Business Analytics Case Challenge 2023

+Our team placed within the Top 5 Finalists

 ## Background
 From 5G smartphones to the AI-enabled cloud, memory fuels everything that computes and is essential to growing the data economy.
 To address 2030-era demand for memory, Micron plans to invest more than $150 billion globally in manufacturing and R&D over the next decade.